Adrian Quaife-Hobbs

-Adrian Rodney Quaife-Hobbs (born 3 February 1991) is a British racing driver, notable for being the youngest driver to win the T Cars championship and the youngest ever winner of a MSA-sanctioned car racing series.
-He currently resides in Tonbridge.
+Adrian Rodney Quaife-Hobbs (born 3 February 1991) is a British former racing driver, notable for being the youngest driver to win the T Cars championship and the youngest ever winner of a MSA-sanctioned car racing series.

 Career

 Early career

 Quaife-Hobbs was born in Pembury.
 He began his career in 2002, racing in the Honda cadets category, winning four races in his first season and coming second in the Formula 6 Championship.
 2003 saw Quaife-Hobbs move up to the more powerful Mini Max category where he took several podium finishes and a race victory.
 Quaife-Hobbs continued racing in the Mini Max series for 2004, winning the Bayford Meadows Championship.
 At the age of 14, Quaife-Hobbs moved up to the T Cars category where he won both the main T Cars Championship title, becoming the youngest Champion in the series' history at 14 years 8 months old, and winning the Autumn Trophy title as well.
 In 2006 Quaife-Hobbs competed in the first few T-car races and got a double win in the opening rounds and also won his last race at Rockingham before deciding to focus on a 2007 campaign in Formula BMW.
 2006 also saw Quaife-Hobbs win the British Racing Drivers' Club's Rising Star Award, becoming the youngest driver to receive the award at the age of fifteen.